Faculty and Staff FAQ

 I am not feeling well, whom should I tell?Please inform your supervisor if you are feeling unwell.
 If you need to leave campus, be sure to let your supervisor know as soon as possible.

 Faculty, staff and students who are experiencing any COVID-19 symptoms (https://www.cdc.gov/coronavirus/2019-ncov/your-health/quarantine-isolation.html), or are concerned they may have been exposed to someone who has COVID-19, should first contact their primary care provider for guidance about testing.
 Your primary care provider will triage your personal circumstances and be best situated to direct you to the most appropriate COVID-19 testing service, they will also provide care in response to any testing results.
 If you are unable to work with your primary care provider, the following agencies provide alternative testing services.

 Visit https://coronavirus.dc.gov/testing for information on testing in the District of Columbia.

 Visit https://coronavirus.maryland.gov/pages/symptoms-testing for information on testing in Maryland, or, by county:

 Visit https://www.vdh.virginia.gov/coronavirus/covid-19-testing for information on testing in Virgina, or, by county:

 - Fairfax County - https://www.fairfaxcounty.gov/health/novel-coronavirus/vaccine

 What should I do if I have tested positive for coronavirus or been told by a medical professional I am "presumed positive"?

 In order to ensure the health and safety of the entire University community, employees should notify their supervisor if they test positive to COVID-19, or are presumed positive and are waiting on the results of their testing.
-Learn more about this protocol in the Supervisor Guidance for Employees Infected or Exposed to Coronavirus.

 I have been diagnosed with COVID-19.
 Does the University have a special sick leave program?